abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

   Summary: 4 tests, 0 errors, 2 failures, 0 skipped

-lists two files:
+This command lists two files:
-one ctest-formatted XML file (a result of the ``CMakeLists.txt``) and, more interestingly, also an XUnit-formatted XML file.
+* a ctest-formatted XML file (a result of the ``CMakeLists.txt``)
-This latter is suitable for automatic report generation in automated testing in CI/CD pipelines.
+* an XUnit-formatted XML file, which is suitable for automatic report generation in automated testing in CI/CD pipelines.

 If we would have also added unit tests, their XUnit files would show up as well here.

 A suitable tool to visualize them all together is the `NodeJS package Xunit Viewer <https://github.com/lukejpreston/xunit-viewer>`_.